Triston Casas Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA among all league pitching staffs (4.01).
+- The Orioles have a 4.05 team ERA that ranks 12th among all MLB pitching staffs.

-- Orioles pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in the league.
+- Orioles pitchers combine to allow 159 home runs (1.1 per game), the 10th-fewest in the league.

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.
+- His most recent appearance came on Tuesday against the Los Angeles Angels, when the righty tossed six innings, surrendering two earned runs while giving up seven hits.

-- The 27-year-old has amassed an ERA of 4.84, with 9.1 strikeouts per nine innings, in 25 games this season.
-Opponents are hitting .277 against him.
+- The 23-year-old has amassed an ERA of 4.91, with 9.5 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.